harischatzianastasiou/Data-Grouping-Algorithms-Snaps/README.md

     - A Raspberry Pi and Ubuntu Core software are chosen as the IoT environment that can be used to implement the proposed system.

-    - A monitoring python snap application is created(psuitl-process-monitoring-snap), in order to capture device resource usage
+    - A monitoring python snap application is created (psuitl-process-monitoring-snap), in order to capture device resource usage.

     - Normal and abnormal behaviour of the device is simulated to collect measurements corresponding to different operations.
         - For the simulation of the normal behavior we created flasktemp, a weather python snap application using flask web framework.